 Example achievements by Rotation PhD alumni

-The impact of Frank’s thesis research has been dramatic.
-In particular, it has led to the development of a non-replicating virus-derived vector that provides extremely high-level protein production in plants.
-The new CPMV-HT expression system has been adopted worldwide for the rapid expression of high value protein components.
+The impact of Frank’s research thesis has been dramatic.
+He developed a non-replicating virus-derived vector that provides high-level protein production in plants.
+The new CPMV-HT expression system has been adopted worldwide for the rapid production of high-value protein components.
 Examples of important applications include the safe development of animal vaccines and the production of antibodies for therapeutic purposes.